demisto/content/Packs/Gmail/Playbooks/playbook-Search-all-mailboxes_with_polling_README.md

-This playbook searches Gmail records for all Google users, designed for large companies with over 2500 Google users.
+This playbook searches Gmail records for all Google users.
+It is intended for large companies with over 2500 Google users.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Search in mailboxes Gmail (Loop) with polling
+Search in mailboxes Gmail (Loop) with polling

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-* DeleteContext
+DeleteContext

 ### Commands
 This playbook does not use any commands.